Need Some Help? The Basics Recipes! Vegan Nutrition Behind The Scenes

 1. Process all ingredients in a blender until smooth.

-2. Lightly oil a large frying pan with a touch of coconut oil, organic canola or non-hydrogenated non-dairy butter (my preference, such as Earth Balance).
+2. Lightly oil a large frying pan with a touch of coconut oil, organic canola or non-hydrogenated non-dairy butter (my preference, such as organic Earth Balance).

 Serves 3.